 A down payment is an important part of any mortgage loan.
 While in general the bigger the better, there are loan programs to fit most needs.

 Call Farmers Bank Home Mortgage today at 757-925-1333 to discuss what loan programs we offer and what down payment options you can qualify for.
-NC, VA
+FL, NC, VA